The Good News? Spring Is Near! The Bad? Many Hazards for Cats

 Just about everyone I know, with the exception of a few snow-starved Tahoe aficionados, is welcoming the arrival of spring.
-True, this year's winter was a pretty mild (or, for skiers, lame) one in most parts of the U.S. Nonetheless, most of us are glad to see longer, warmer days with the promise of summer just around the corner.
+In the West, this year's winter was pretty mild (or, for skiers, nonexistent) while a lot of the U.S. has been hit hard.
+Nonetheless, most of us are glad to see longer, warmer days with the promise of summer just around the corner.

 Pets clearly enjoy spring as well, but the season's joys carry certain hazards.
 Happily, the hazards are easily avoidable with minimal effort, so spring needn't be an especially dangerous time for cats.